- July 28 - November 5, 2018

 MASS MoCA will host a temporary exhibition of the photographs, found objects, and archival materials gathered from its Marshall Street mill complex by local artist, firefighter, and community volunteer Christopher Gillooly.
 A glimpse into the interim years between Sprague Electric Company’s departure in the mid-1980s and the museum’s opening in 1999, Transition captures both the stark reality of a seemingly interminable birthing process, alongside the beautiful textures and sheer drama of the buildings.
 The exhibition will be installed in a yet-to-be renovated space adjacent to the historic guardhouse (soon to be home of the A-oK Berkshire Barbeque).

-Join us for the Transitions: Fall Foliage Community Reception on Thursday, September 27, from 5-7:30pm.
+Patrons joined us for the Transitions: Fall Foliage Community Reception on Thursday, September 27, 2018 from 5-7:30pm.

 “This exhibition is as much a testament to the former Sprague employees and to the North Adams community that came together in support of MASS MoCA as it is an ode to the bricks and mortar, industrial artifacts, and collective memories that make these mill buildings so hauntingly raw and beautiful.” — Christopher Gillooly